Since 2008, the trend towards renting an Airbnb has taken the accommodation industry by storm.

 Airbnb is a safe platform to reserve accommodation.
 With the availability of customer reviews, you'll know what to expect.

 It is best to book with owners who have already received positive reviews (I.e., avoid new listings).

 There have been a few instances where the host had refunded me for various reasons, including when Airbnb took the financial hit to ensure my satisfaction.

 I’m never afraid to book on Airbnb because I know they will do anything they can to guarantee their customer’s satisfaction.

 I was recently given $100 of Airbnb credit and awarded a refund only because a host didn’t respond to my messages before I arrived in Montenegro.

 6. Ease of Booking an Airbnb

 Airbnb offers one of the most accessible platforms to complete a booking request.

-The design is very user-friendly, and there are no hidden fees or important notifications in the fine print.
+The design is user-friendly, and there are no hidden fees or essential notifications in the fine print.